ekfriis/resume/friis_resume.md

     analyses to make quantitative statistical statements in response to targeted questions about specific phenomena, leading them from conception to publication.
 Developed novel algorithms and methods to separate signal from noise and model physics processes.
-Lead teams of physicists, mentored graduate students, and worked in a large, results-driven, international collaboration.
+Applied and evangelized good software engineering practices to produce robust results, and coordinated work of other developers.
+Led teams of physicists, mentored graduate students, and worked in a large, results-driven, international collaboration.

 Education